 Mr. Reidy was founder, in 1991, of a start-up venture that pioneered direct-to-consumer sales of recorded music.
 He served previously as chief financial officer for a boutique property developer in Los Angeles, arranging financings for construction of custom homes.

 During the 1980s, Mr. Reidy lived in Washington DC, managing political programs and raising funds under two chairmen of the Democratic National Committee.
 He directed finance and political projects for campaigns for President and for U.S. Senate and House of Representatives, and he directly advised dozens of candidates at national and local levels.
-Earlier, he worked at a Washington trade group representing employee-owned companies.
+Previously, he worked at a Washington trade group for companies implementing Employee Stock Ownership Plans.